oracle/node-oracledb/doc/api.md

 ```

 The number of bytes (for BLOBs) or characters (for CLOBs) to read for
-each Stream 'data' event of a queried LOB.
+each Stream `data` event of a queried LOB.

 The default value is [`chunkSize`](#proplobchunksize).